ibhatadn/Data-Structures-Using-C/README.md

 The aim of this repo is to serve as:
 - A reference for students & learners
-- A collection of clean, well-documented C code
+- A collection of clean C code
 - A personal archive of my DSA journey

 ---